 - 10th Place Mediation: Rachel Lydon

-Remarkably, the two UC Hastings squads also tied for first place in the voting for the competitor-voted Spirit of Mediation Award, given to the team that competitors voted as the strongest performers and the best to work with in Mediation.
+Remarkably, the two UC Law SF squads also tied for first place in the voting for the competitor-voted Spirit of Mediation Award, given to the team that competitors voted as the strongest performers and the best to work with in Mediation.

-“The Center for Negotiation and Dispute Resolution at UC Hastings congratulates the whole Team for their efforts,” said Professor Sheila Purcell.
+“The Center for Negotiation and Dispute Resolution at UC Law SF congratulates the whole Team for their efforts,” said Professor Sheila Purcell.
 “We are proud to be known nationally as ‘the Team to beat’ given the consistently high quality efforts of our members.
 Congratulations on a job well done!”
-“Special thanks should also be given to the hard work of Faculty Advisor Professor Clint Waasted, Assistant Coach Billy Hileman ’12, and countless UC Hastings alumni who volunteer guidance and feedback to the students,” continued Professor Purcell.
+“Special thanks should also be given to the hard work of Faculty Advisor Professor Clint Waasted, Assistant Coach Billy Hileman ’12, and countless UC Law SF alumni who volunteer guidance and feedback to the students,” continued Professor Purcell.

 “Over the past 16 years the UC Law SF ADR Team has established itself as a truly innovative learning experience that sets the standard for ADR education,” remarked Professor Clint Waasted.
 “The team’s impressive accomplishments are a reflection of the considerable skill, hard work, and dedication of CNDR.
 I couldn’t be more proud of this group.”